cardano-scaling/hydra/sample-node-config/aws/README.md

 - tmux a: attach the detached-session

 ## Opening the Head
-Before you open a head you mas have funds on the preview network and then prepare the funds to be marked as fuel.
+Before you open a head you must have funds on the preview network and then prepare the funds to be marked as fuel.

 To get some funds from the preview faucet to your address, you can either: